ccaprani/genassign/README.md

 \end{hidden}
 ```
 Note that the LaTeX commands for hiding solutions are not required when
-operatin in generic mail-maerge mode.
+operating in generic mail-merge mode.

 ## Documentation
 To use `pdoc` to generate this documentation, issue this: